runatlantis/atlantis/runatlantis.io/docs/using-atlantis.md

 ```

 ::: tip
-* If import for_each resources, it requires a single quoted address.
+* If run state rm to for_each resources, it requires a single quoted address.
   * ex. `atlantis state rm 'aws_instance.example["foo"]'`
 :::